freesurfacemodules/slskbot/README.md

   *Example: /mnt/remote/music/slskd_downloads
 - HOST_SHARES_PATH: The absolute path on your host OS where your slskd share folder is mounted.
   *Example: /mnt/remote/music/slskd_shares
+- HOST_NAVIDROME_DATA: Absolute host path where Navidrome should persist its database/cache.
+  *Example: /srv/navidrome/data
+  *Note: slskd automatically shares the downloads directory so finished files become available to other users.
 --- 2. RUNNING THE SYSTEM ---
 1. Build and Start: Open a terminal in your project directory and run:
    ./scripts/setup_and_compose.sh